cose-wg/draft-ietf-cose-hpke/draft-ietf-cose-hpke.md

 so that they are fully specified, as required by {{RFC9864}}.

 In both cases, the unprotected header MUST contain a new COSE header parameter named 'ek'.
-It typically contains the encapsulated KEM shared secret.
+It contains the encapsulated KEM shared secret.
 The value of this parameter MUST be the 'enc' value output by the HPKE Seal() operation, as defined in {{Section 6.1 of RFC9180}}.
 The 'ek' header parameter MUST be encoded as a CBOR byte string.